If you want to create a fun and comfortable spot for your betta, there is nothing better than a hammock.

 By feeding your betta just above his hammock, he may begin to associate it with the wonderful feeling of feeding time and actually use the darn thing.

-Are betta hammocks dangerous?
+Are betta hammocks dangerous in anyway for fish?

 No, when used correctly, betta hammocks are not dangerous.